 Cucurbits.
 The pattypans, bi-color "Zephyr" summer squash, uchiki kuri and even the tiny cucamelons pulled through despite the wild weather, voracious slugs and constant presence of powdery mildew.
 As long as I can keep up with slaying the slugs, the summer squashes should be okay until the temperatures begin to drop.
-They're not well-known in Italy; my husband thinks pattypans look like something a Hobbit would grow.Blackberries, pattypan, cucamelons
+Pattypans are not well-known in Italy; my husband thinks they look like something a Hobbit would grow.Blackberries, pattypan, cucamelons

 Also doing good are the Sublima and Black Magic grapes.
 I pruned excess vines and leaves in early summer to allow for more sunlight and air circulation.
 I never have the heart to thin clusters (for bigger grapes) but I reckon more is better.
 What we can't eat will go into the compost bin.Sublima Seedless and Black Magic

 Stinkbugs!
 They've become more of a nuisance as each year goes by.
 Last year they damaged the majority of the nashi pears, inserting their needle-like mouths into young fruit.
 This year they took a liking to the tomatoes and I've tossed more into the compost bin than onto my plate.

 The damage is called 'cloudy spot'.
 Doesn't matter if the toms are still green or ripe, stinkbugs feed on both.
 It's time to throw in the towel on large tomatoes; they're harder to cultivate up here in the mountains and not worth the trouble anymore.